fieldtrip/website/support.md

 If needed, you can also contact us via regular mail:

-Donders Centre for Cognitive Neuroimaging, c/o Robert Oostenveld and Jan Mathijs Schoffelen Radboud University
+Donders Centre for Cognitive Neuroimaging
+c/o Robert Oostenveld and Jan-Mathijs Schoffelen
+Radboud University
 P.O.
 Box 9101
 NL-6500 AH Nijmegen